richardgu26zh/Money-and-Banking-Fall-Semester-2018/README.md

 I uploaded class notes in the files of Lecture 2 and Lecture 3, respectively.

 I uploaded homework in the files of Lecture 3, which we will discuss next week.

+Students are suggested to take reading notes about the following chapters.
+Chapter 1 - Why study financial markets?
+Why study financial institutions and banking?
+Chapter 2 (all sections) ; Chapter 4 (all sections); Chapter 6 (all sections).

+As required in Syllabus, reading notes are required to use Latex, no excuses granted for reading notes with Word format.